CMB27/ModbusRTUSlave/README.md

 # ModbusRTUSlave

-> [!WARNING]
-> ModbusRTUSlave is currently undergoing a redesign.
-> Things may not work, or may not be corretly documented.
-> For a functional version of this library, please use the latest tagged release.

 Modbus is an industrial communication protocol.
 The RTU variant communicates over serial lines such as UART, RS-232, or RS-485.
 The full details of the Modbus protocol can be found at [modbus.org](https://modbus.org).
 A good summary can also be found on [Wikipedia](https://en.wikipedia.org/wiki/Modbus).

 This is an Arduino library that implements the slave/server logic of the Modbus RTU protocol.
 It enables an Arduino, or arduino compatible, board to respond to Modbus RTU requests from a Modbus master/client.
 This library implements function codes 1 (Read Coils), 2 (Read Discrete Inputs), 3 (Read Holding Registers), 4 (Read Input Registers), 5 (Write Single Coil), 6 (Write Single Holding Register), 15 (Write Multiple Coils), and 16 (Write Multiple Holding Registers).